 - home equity loans

 The Debt Snowball method uses momentum and motivation to work successfully.
-Both are attained by paying off your debts from the smallest to the largest balance:
+Both are created by paying off your debts from the smallest to the largest balance.

 - List all of your debt balances (except mortgage) from smallest to largest

 - Make minimum payments on every debt, except the smallest